alexdutton/england-covid-msoa/README.md

 I'm doing it manually so I can check that things are working properly each time, as I fully expect to have not anticipated some aspect of the data or API, or for the API to change from under me at some point.

+## If you run this API

+I couldn't see how to get batch data out of any API on api.coronavirus.data.gov.uk at the MSOA level, so I've resorted to making a request for every single MSOA, with a 0.2s hard-coded interval between requests.
+If my script is causing you trouble, please get in touch and let me know how I can do things better for you.